vmware-archive/live-docs/README.md

 # How to use it

-## Run Script
+## Run script to generate documentation data

-The script is run on both projects: the component's library project and the matching examples application.
+The script is run on both projects: the component's library project and its matching examples application.
 They will output two JSON files that must be provided in app.module.ts

 ### Example